Unidata/science-gateway/openstack/readme.md

 <a id="h:F44D1317"></a>

-### cluster.tf
+### Define cluster with cluster.tf

-First, modify `~/jetstream_kubespray/inventory/zonca_kubespray/cluster.tf` to specify the number of nodes in the cluster and the size of the VMs.
+First, modify `~/jetstream_kubespray/inventory/zonca_kubespray/cluster.tf` to specify the number of nodes in the cluster and the size (flavor) of the VMs.
 For example,

 ```sh
 # nodes